izabera/bgcmd/README.md

+### can't you do this with expect/tmux/shl/...?

+probably, yeah.  but this was short to write and it's generic and easy to use

+in most cases, you'd have a similar level of jank with those anyway

 ### it's 2025, why does this readme not say mcp at least x times?

 mcp mcp mcp mcp mcp mcp mcp mcp mcp mcp mcp mcp mcp